Srijon25/ChronosLang/spec.md

 Reason:

-● The debugger reads from the timeline, it does not modify temporal variable logic.
+● The debugger reads from the timeline; backward movement only moves the pointer and reads history.

-● Skipped or missing events usually mean no snapshot exists at that time or timeline wasn’t advanced correctly.
+● Missing events usually mean nothing was scheduled at that time or the slider resolution is too coarse.

 Fix:

-● Take snapshots at key points for reliable scrubbing.
+● Schedule updates at clear times for reliable scrubbing (e.g., t+0.5s, t+2s, t+5s).

-● Inspect event DAG / scheduled times to see dependencies.
+● Inspect scheduled times to see what the Timeline will apply.

-● Use branches if modifying past events, instead of overwriting main timeline.

-● Treat the debugger as a read-only observer; only timeline advancement applies scheduled events.
+● Treat the debugger as a read-only observer; only advancing time applies scheduled events.

 Quick Debug Tips